Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Welcome to Britain, folks.

-So, before we go on, of course, link in the description., go get your copy of Islander.
+So before we go on, of course, link in the description, go get your copy of Islander.

-It won't be on sale for much longer and once it's gone, it is gone forever.
+And once it's gone, it is gone forever.

 You'll never get another copy.